adjust/corona_sdk/README.md

 ### <a id="sdk-project-settings">Adjust project settings

 Once the Adjust SDK has been added to your app, certain tweaks need to be performed so that the Adjust SDK can work properly.
-Below you can find a description of every additional things that you need to do after you've added Adjust SDK into to your app.
+Below you can find a description of every additional thing that you need to do after you've added the Adjust SDK into to your app.

 ### <a id="android-permissions">Android permissions